 - 1. If the employee is eligible for appointment and is appointed under the applicable rules; or - 2.
 If the Director certifies that the selection process upon which the appointment of the employee to the original class was made tests substantially the same knowledge, skills and abilities as the selection process which will be used for the new class; or - 3.
 Incumbents in a class that is consolidated with another class shall be granted status in the consolidated class; or - 4.
-As part of the reclassification request (P-4) Bureau management requests the employee be granted status in the new classification and submits documentation that there has been a growth or an increase in the level of duties of the position by gradual addition or inclusion of higher level duties over at least a one year period, the reclassification is within the same occupational group or reasonably related to the former classification and the reclassification is a result of such accretion of duties (see attachment); or - 5.
+There is a growth or an increase in the level of duties of the position by gradual addition or inclusion of higher level duties over at least a one year period, the reclassification is within the same occupational group or reasonably related to the former classification and the reclassification is a result of such accretion of duties (see attachment); or - 5.
 If the employee is moving to a higher classification within a deep classification series.